Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 Examples of Proof of Address

 Rental agreement / Utility bill / Letter issued by a school.
-Addresses at hotels or a friend's home are often not accepted.
+Addresses of hotels or a friend's home are often not accepted.

 Malaysian Mobile Number

-Required for SMS verification and to receive notifications about card delivery.
-Getting a prepaid SIM as soon as you arrive in Malaysia will make the process smoother.
+Required for SMS verification and card collection notifications.
+Getting a prepaid SIM right after arriving in Malaysia will make the process smoother.

-The requirement of "at least 6 months remaining on your visa," which is sometimes cited, is not a nationwide official rule set by banks.
-Banks and branches make a judgment call based on the "stability of your stay."
-However, there is a tendency for applications to be rejected if the remaining visa period is short.
+The condition often cited as "at least 6 months remaining on your visa" is not a nationally unified official rule set by banks.
+Each bank or branch makes its own judgment based on the "stability of your stay."
+However, there is a tendency to be rejected more easily if the remaining period is short.

-To cut to the chase,as of 2026, opening an account on a tourist visa alone has, in principle, become quite difficult.
-In particular, major banks have increasingly placed greater emphasis on applicants intending to stay long-term.
+To put it simply, as of 2026, opening an account with only a tourist visa is in principle quite difficult.
+Major banks in particular have been placing greater emphasis on "intention to stay long-term."

-Something many people overlook when opening a bank account is thatnot just "which bank" but also "which branch" matters.
+Something many people overlook when opening a bank account is thatnot only "which bank" but also "which branch" matters.

-Branches located near international schools or in areas with a large foreign resident population.
-English support is often strong, and guidance on required documents tends to be smooth.
+Branches located near international schools or in areas with large expatriate populations.
+They tend to offer strong English support and smooth guidance on required documents.

-Branches with little track record of opening accounts for foreign nationals tend to be more cautious in their decisions.
+Branches with little experience handling foreign account openings tend to be more cautious in their decisions.
 There are cases where applications are rejected even when all documents are in order.

-The most useful sources of information arethe school community, local Japanese resident groups, and people who have recently opened accounts.
-The most practical approach is to ask in international school parent communities or in Facebook groups for residents, "Where were you recently able to open an account?"
+The most useful sources of information areschool communities, local Japanese expat groups, and people who have recently opened an account.
+The most practical approach is to ask in international school parent communities or immigrant-oriented Facebook groups about "where people have been able to open accounts recently."

-We have compared popular banks among residents by their key features.
-Since ease of account opening varies by time and branch, we recommend checking the latest information with local communities.
+We compared banks popular among immigrants by their features.
+Since ease of account opening varies by timing and branch, we recommend checking the latest information with local communities.

 |---|---|---|---|